-Sales isn’t about convincing or persuading a person to buy something—it’s about offering a logical solution to a problem a customer or prospect is challenged with.
+Sales aren’t about convincing or persuading a person to buy something—it’s about offering a logical solution to a problem a customer or prospect is challenged with.

 Of course, you hope that your prospects will end up purchasing your company’s product or service rather than the competition’s.
 Before that happens, however, your salespeople must find out everything there is to know about the buyer’s specific problem and determine exactly what it is they need in order to solve it and win their business.

 And asking open-ended questions is the number one way to do that.

 What Are Open-Ended Sales Questions?

-Open-ended question are designed to encourage a full, meaningful answer using the subject's own knowledge and/or feelings.
+Open-ended questioning is designed to encourage a full, meaningful answer using the subject’s own knowledge and/or feelings.
 They are the opposite of closed-ended questions, which encourage a short or single-word answer (Yes or No questions, for example).

 Open-ended questions also tend to be more objective and less leading than closed-ended questions.

 Prepare Questions Ahead of Time

 Before the sales conversation, it’s important that your sales reps spend some time creating a list of specific open-ended questions they’d like to ask their prospect—along with several follow-up questions for each.

 This pre-call planning step of the sales process will ensure the salesperson goes into the conversation confident and ready to listen to the answers they receive.

 The Importance of Active Listening

 Talking typically comes easy for a sales professional, but actively listening to the response a person gives is a skill they must continually work to improve upon.

 Coach your reps on the importance of letting the prospect or customer answer each question in detail, as well as how to listen for important information and additional opportunities.
 They should pay attention not only to the words spoken by prospects, but their tone, gestures, and facial expressions as well.

 To find and understand the answers hidden within your prospects, make sure your reps are asking these three types of open-ended sales questions: